Architecture

 β β β

-βββββββββββ HTTP API βββββΌββββ unix/tcp sockets βββ
+βββββββββββ HTTP API βββββΌββββ TCP/WebSocket βββ

 β